 sudo docker-compose stop

-To starts existing containers that were started with
+To start existing containers that were created with

 sudo docker-compose start